Best Sportsbooks and Betting Sites in the US

 Props

-These bets are contained within one game, but they are even more granular than traditional game lines.
+Prop bets are contained within one game, but they're even more granular than traditional game lines.
 They deal with just one aspect of a game, usually the performance of a single player.
 This could mean an over/under for a basketball player's points total, an NFL quarterback's passing yards, or a line on whether an NHL player will score a goal that day.
 These are known as player props, and are very common components in same-game parlays.

 There are also team or game props, such as the points one team will score, or the number of fouls accrued between the two squads.
 The props market is an extremely deep one, and varies greatly between sportsbooks, so it's worth doing some exploring across the sites with which you have an online sportsbook account to find the best markets and lines for you.